 This Pumpkin Pie is so easy to make, I call it Easy Peasy Pumpkin Pie!
 It requires just a few ingredients, and five minutes of your time to get it into the oven.
 Perfect for Thanksgiving and Christmas!

+For this recipe you will need an unbaked pie crust.
+You can make a homemade crust, use a frozen crust, or use a roll out pre-made crust.
+It doesn’t really matter what you choose so no judgment if you keep it super easy and use pre-made.
 This recipe uses a regular sized pie shell and NOT a deep dish.
 A deep dish pie plate (or frozen pie crust) is much deeper and requires about 50% more filling.
 I find that a shallow, regular sized pie is the perfect pie to crust ratio when it comes to pumpkin.

 Pies like this bake for quite a bit of time in the oven.
 Because every oven works just a bit differently you may or may want to add a pie shield halfway through baking.
 You can also make your own shield out of aluminum foil.
 Some ovens just brown more than others on top so keep an eye on that outer crust.